Skeeboo/skeeboomusic.com/content/music/geronimo.md

 title = "Geronimo"

 # Project summary to display on homepage.
-summary = "An hammond organ makes the blues scale rock"
+summary = "A hammond organ makes the blues scale rock"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "covers/Geronimo.jpg"